the1lab/1lab/src/Order/DCPO.lagda.md

 # Reasoning with DCPOs

-The following pair of modules re-export facts about underlying posets and underlying monotonic maps of DCPOs and Scott-continuous functions, resp.
-They also prove a handful of small lemmas, though these are not of particular interest.
+The following pair of modules re-exports facts about the underlying posets (resp. monotone maps) of DCPOs (resp.
+Scott-continuous functions).
+They also prove a plethora of small lemmas that are useful in formalisation but not for informal reading.

 <details>
 <summary>These proofs are all quite straightforward, so we omit them.
 </summary>

 ```agda
 module DCPO {o ℓ} (D : DCPO o ℓ) where
   poset : Poset o ℓ